RUCAIBox/CRSLab/README.md

 ## Performance

-We have trained our models on the TG-Redial datasets and recorded relevant evaluation results.
+We have trained and test the integrated models on the TG-Redial dataset, which is split into training, validation and test sets using a ratio of 8:1:1.
+For each conversation, we start from the first utterance, and generate reply utterances or recommendations in turn by our model.
+We perform the evaluation on the three sub-tasks.

 ### Recommendation Task